The Arts

 The Drama curriculum aims to develop students’:

-• knowledge and understanding in controlling, applying and analysing the elements, skills, processes, forms, styles and techniques of drama to engage audiences and create meaning
+• knowledge and understanding in applying and analysing the elements, processes, forms, styles and techniques of drama to engage audiences and create and convey meaning

-• sense of curiosity, aesthetic knowledge, enjoyment and achievement through exploring and playing roles, and imagining situations, actions and ideas as drama makers and audiences
+• a sense of curiosity, aesthetic knowledge and achievement through exploring and playing roles, and imagining situations, actions and ideas as artists and audiences

-• knowledge and understanding of traditional and contemporary drama as critical and active participants and audiences.
+• knowledge and understanding of traditional and contemporary drama as critical and active participants, artists and audiences

 The Arts, Drama Progression of Learning